lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 - 2018-03-22-cambridge-analytica-and-facebook§t
 ---

 **TL;DR:** We explore keeping your tokens and your user’s data safe.
 The [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) has been used as an example of how to store access tokens, especially in single-page applications (SPAs).
-Auth0 has an alternative to storing a token for a persistent user session, so your returning users can stay logged in without putting them at unnecessary risk.
+Access tokens represent your authorization to access your application.
+We don’t store our login details insecurely.
+Why would we risk exposing our access tokens?

 ## Storing tokens on the front-end, don’t do it

-Access tokens are a credential that can be used by a client to access a service, like an application programming interface (API).
-Like any credential, passwords for instance, they should be kept safe and secure.
+Access tokens can be used by a client to access a service.
+Just like credentials, they should be kept safe and secure.

 {% include tweet_quote.html quote_text="Are you putting your users at unnecessary risk?
 If you store access tokens in your front-end app, you might be!" %}

-You should not be storing anything as sensitive as credentials anywhere they can be accessed by a third party.
-Storing them in your front-end application is asking for trouble.
+You should not be storing any personal data or access tokens anywhere they can be accessed by a bad actor.
 Attackers are actively looking for places you might be exposing sensitive data and they’re using more elaborate methods all the time.
-The last thing you need to do is make it easy for them.

-A common place for storing tokens on the front-end is JavaScript’s [`Web Storage API`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which should be considered insecure.
+A common place for storing tokens on the front-end is JavaScript’s [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+Storing anything as sensitive as personal data, access tokens, and credentials with `localStorage` should be considered insecure.

-The benefit of the `Web Storage API` is that it’s purely JavaScript and allows you to store up to 5MB of data.
-The data can be stored as string data only, therefore it has no logic or state.
-But it can be serialized along with its context (i.e. as JSON object).
+The benefit of the `Web Storage API` is that it’s a client API that can be accessed by JavaScript, and allows you to store up to 5MB of string data.
 With `localStorage`, storage persists on that domain until such time as it’s deleted by the user or the site.
 This is unlike `sessionStorage` only in that `sessionStorage` persists data limited to the length of that browsing session.

 The problem with the `Web Storage API` is that it assumes anyone who _can_ access it, also has _permission_ to access it.
-This is because it’s only accessible by JavaScript and based on the current origin or domain.
+This is because its only access control is that is must be from the same origin.
 But, this means it’s vulnerable to XSS attacks.
-Especially so because it’s stored in such a readily available format.
+Especially so, because it’s stored in such a readily available format.
 It’s easier to use, but easier to abuse.
 For example, running the JavaScript below in your browser console will loop over every item on that site's `localStorage` and output the keys **and the values**.

 ```js
 Object.keys(localStorage).forEach(function(key){